Opera, or the Undoing of Women: Reception

 Some critics, including musicologist Carolyn Abbate, criticized Clément's failure to discuss the music of opera in her focus on the libretto.
 These critics argue that although female characters die, they also hold the "authorial voice" and thus, through singing, reverse the tradition of the passive, silent woman as object.
+Others note that it is exactly the music that reinforces the view of Don Jose as a sweet, romantic boy (his flower aria, for example) who is brought low by the seductive Gypsy Carmen (for example, her serpentine Habanera.)